 This round was designed so it would use a standard M4/AR-15 lower receiver with only the need to change out the upper receiver.
 It was carefully designed to stay within the overall length of a cartridge intended for an M4/AR as well as remaining within the safe limits of pressure.

-Marty ter Weeme of Teppo Jutsu invented and developed the 338 Spectre as a dual purpose round, much like his 458 SOCOM round.
+Marty ter Weeme of Teppo Jutsu invented and developed the 338 Spectre as a dual purpose round, much like his 458 SOCOM round in early 2001.
 The parent case is that of a 10mm Magnum, which is a lengthened 10mm case and should not be confused with the shorter round.
 The case is necked down to accept a .338"-diameter bullet and this in turn offers quite an array of projectiles for the reloader and shooter.

 Early prototypes and development of upper receivers used integral suppressors for sniper security teams and other clandestine operations.
 This was easily accomplished because of the low gas volume generated by the 338 Spectre which makes it an ideal cartridge for use with suppressors.

 This extremely versatile round is useful in many situations from law-enforcement and military scenarios to hunting medium-sized game at close distance to casual or professional level target shooting applications.
 In many ways, this round is superior to the 300 Blackout.

 As previously stated, the 338 Spectre was intended for use in the M4/AR-15 platform.
 It only differs from a standard AR chambered in 5.56 by using a different barrel and bolt.